Have you noticed greenish streaks, pink slime, black specks, or musty, foul odors when you use your humidifier? It could be mold.

 Humidifiers are designed to increase the relative humidity in your home.
 However, it’s easy to take it too far and sometimes exceed the recommended levels, especially if the humidifier doesn’t have a built-in humidistat.
 Therefore, it’s essential to continually monitor the humidity levels with a hygrometer when operating a humidifier at home.

-Although indoor humidity is typically higher in the summer, frequent use of air conditioning may suck moisture out of the air and render it unhealthy.
+Although indoor humidity is typically higher in the summer, frequent use of air conditioning may suck moisture out of the air and render it dry.
 Heating your home during the winter also causes this problem.

-When relative humidity reaches 70% or more indoors for extended periods, mold “will almost certainly grow,” according to public health experts.
+When relative indoor humidity reaches 70% or more indoors for extended periods, mold “will almost certainly grow,” according to public health experts.

 Poor Cleaning and Maintenance of a Humidifier Can Cause Mold in Your Home